Squni/TimeTracker/README.md

 ## Description

-Webapp based on API to help manage tasks and time.
-It provides user with variety of features which help to plan and manage tasks and time required to finish them.
+Webapp based on API, helps managing tasks and time.
+It provides user with variety of features to plan tasks and time required to finish them.

 ## Features